-I. Introduction
+I. INTRODUCTION

-In a distributed denial-of-service (DDoS) attack (e.g., [1], [2]), a cohort of malicious or compromised hosts (the "zombies") coordinate to send a large volume of aggregate traffic to a victim server.
-In such an episode, it is likely that network nodes near the edge will progressively become more vulnerable to resource overruns as their distance from the server decreases.
+I N A DISTRIBUTED denial-of-service (DDoS) attack (e.g., [2], [3]), a cohort of malicious or compromised hosts (the "zombies") coordinate to send a large volume of aggregate traffic to a victim server.
+In such an episode, server resources are usually under much more stress than resources of the connecting network.
 There are two reasons.
-First, a node that is closer to the server will likely have less service capacity because it is closer to the network edge, and is designed to handle fewer users.
-Second, such a node will generally see a larger fraction of the attack traffic, which has gone through more aggregation inside the network.
-In particular, the server system itself is highly vulnerable, and can become totally incapacitated under extreme overload conditions.
+First, commercial servers are typically hosted by ISP's at web centers quite close to the backbone network with high capacity pipes.
+Second, the server will generally see the full force of the attack traffic, which has gone through aggregation inside the network.
+Hence, the server system can become totally incapacitated under extreme overload conditions.

 We view DDoS attacks as a resource management problem.
 Our goal in this paper is to protect a server system from having to deal with excessive service request arrivals over a global network.
-(However, the approach can be easily generalized to protecting an intermediate routing point under overload.)
+(It is possible to generalize the approach to protecting an intermediate routing point under overload.
+However, implementation issues of having routers initiate control requests will then have to be addressed, which are not considered in the current paper.)
 To do so, we adopt a proactive approach: Before aggressive packets can converge to overwhelm a server, we ask routers along forwarding paths to regulate the contributing packet rates to more moderate levels, thus forestalling an impending attack.
 The basic mechanism is for a server under stress, say S, to install a router throttle at an upstream router several hops away.
-The throttle limits the
+The throttle limits the rate at which packets destined for S will be forwarded by the router.
+Traffic that exceeds the rate limit can either be dropped or rerouted to an alternate server, although we will focus exclusively on the dropping solution in this paper.